Barlow Grant Opportunities

 The Barlow Endowment for Study Abroad

-David Barlow established the Barlow Endowment for Study Abroad to enhance study abroad for Bates students and faculty.
-Mr. Barlow ’79 studied in the United Kingdom and found his year abroad to be a powerful learning experience, both inside and outside the classroom.
-This generous gift to the college provides opportunities for Bates students to enrich their study abroad programs, to link them more closely with their academic program at Bates, and to share their experiences with the rest of the campus and community.
+David Barlow ’79 established the Barlow Endowment for Study Abroad to enhance study abroad for Bates students and faculty.
+Mr. Barlow studied in the United Kingdom and found his year abroad to be a powerful learning experience, both inside and outside the classroom.
+His generous gift to the college provides opportunities for Bates students to enrich their study abroad programs, to link them more closely with their academic program at Bates, and to share their experiences with the rest of the campus and community.

-2. Enrichment Grants
+1. Enrichment Grants

 As their name suggests, these grants are designed to enrich the experience of students on semester or year-long study abroad programs.
 Enrichment Grants can be used for extra travel or for an enriching activity at the study abroad site.
 While most of these grants fund extra travel, grants have also been used, for example, to purchase a trumpet to allow participation in an orchestra in Russia and supplies for a student to use for her volunteer work in an orphanage in Ecuador.
 Up to $500 is available for one enrichment trip or activity that takes place prior to final exams.
 Allowable expenses include food, low-cost lodging, budget travel, entry fees, conference expenses, and up to $100 for supplies or equipment.
 Funds may not be used to pay the regular costs of study abroad, to purchase gifts, buy or rent automobiles, or for travel to countries included in a U.S. State Department Travel Warning.
 Primarily recreational activities are not funded.

 Students apply for enrichment grants after they have begun studying abroad when the scope of opportunities and costs of carrying them out are better known.
-If the grant involves travel, it needs to be for one travel experience.
-The application must be submitted prior to incurring the expenses.
-The grant application needs to describe the proposed activity, including the time period, location.
-It travel is involved, it needs to provide airplane flight details and costs and at least estimates of other anticipated costs.
-A maximum of four enrichment grants are awarded per country per semester with only one grant per student.
+If the grant involves travel, it needs to be for one trip and submitted prior to the travel.
+The grant application needs to describe the proposed activity, including the time period, location, and actual or estimated costs.
+If flying, include your online reservation.
+A maximum of four enrichment grants is awarded per country per semester with only one grant per student.

-Grant applications are generally submitted as emails to Dean Sawyer (firstname.lastname@example.org).
-Applications are reviewed by the Off-Campus Study Committee approximately once a month when the college is in session as long as funds remain.
-The Committee may alter these procedures and deadlines if necessary in specific cases.
-All Committee decisions are final.
+Applications are reviewed periodically when the college is in session as long as funds remain.
+The Off-Campus Study Committee may alter these procedures and deadlines if necessary in specific cases.
+All decisions are final.

-3. Thesis Research Grants
+2. Thesis Research Grants

-4. Campus and Community Activity Grants
+3. Campus and Community Activity Grants

 Upon return to campus, students may request up to $500 to support an activity, either on-campus or in the Lewiston-Auburn community, that is directly related to their study abroad program.
 The goal is to share the abroad experience with our community.
 Examples include a student who studied batik cloth design in Ghana sponsoring a batik exhibit on campus, or a student who studied in Argentina sponsoring an Argentine film night.
 Group projects are also supported.
 An example includes support for students who participated on the Short Term in Vietnam who want to exhibit their photographs on campus.
 Typically, these activities are co-sponsored with other student organizations and/or academic departments.
 Applications are submitted to the Off-Campus Study Office in Roger Williams Hall for review by the Off-Campus Study Committee.
-Applications may be submitted using the Barlow Barlow Application Form or via email to Dean Sawyer.
+Applications may be submitted using the Barlow Application Form or via email to Dean Mangieri.
 Grant applications are reviewed approximately once a month when college is in session as long as funds remain.

 The Grant Award and Completion Report

-Summary Table: Four Grant Opportunities
+Summary Table: Three Grant Opportunities

-|Sophomore year||Apply by March 21||Not applicable, wait for junior year||Not applicable, wait for junior or senior year||Not applicable, wait for junior or senior year|
+|Sophomore year||Not applicable, wait for junior year||Not applicable, wait for junior or senior year||Not applicable, wait for junior or senior year|

-|Junior year||Use Fellowship||Apply while abroad||Apply from abroad or upon return to Bates.
+|Junior year||Apply while abroad||Apply from abroad or upon return to Bates.
 Thesis topic needs to be well defined with faculty support.||Apply upon return to Bates|

-|Senior year||Not applicable||Not applicable||Apply in fall with faculty support||Apply upon return to Bates|
+|Senior year||Not applicable||Apply in fall with faculty support||Apply upon return to Bates|

-|Funds Available||$1,200 per Fellowship||Up to $500 during program||Up to $1,200 each student||Up to $500 for individual or group project|
+|Funds Available||Up to $500 during program||Up to $1,500 each student||Up to $500 for individual or group project|